mrossini-ethz/parseq/README.md

 ```
 Binds the specified variables.
 Subexpressions (and subexpressions of subexpressions, etc) of the rule have access to these variables and can even modify them.
-In order to do this they have to declare them using `:external` (see below).
+In order to access the variables, the subexpressions have to declare them using `:external` (see below).
+If a subexpression binds the same variable with another `:let`, the previous binding is shadowed until the subexpression returns.

 #### External bindings
 ```